pallavrouth/Website/content/blog/misc-series/_index.md

     text_link_url: ""
     text_series_label: In this series
   tags:
-  - hugo-site
+  - Econometrics
 description: |
-  A forking fun new feature for series.
+  A series on miscellaneous topics in econometrics
 layout: list-sidebar
 show_author_byline: true
 show_post_date: true
 show_post_thumbnail: false
 sidebar:
-  author: Alison Hill
+  author: Pallav Routh
   description: |
-    A forking fun new feature for series.
-    Even this sidebar offers a ton of customizations!

-    Check out the _index.md file in the /blog/spoonful-series folder to edit this content.
+    A series on miscellaneous topics in econometrics.
   show_sidebar_adunit: false
   text_link_label: ""
   text_link_url: ""
-  title: A Spoonful of Hugo
-title: A Spoonful of Hugo
+  title: Miscellaneous
+title: Miscellaneous
 ---

 ** No content below YAML for the series _index.
 This file is a leaf bundle, and provides settings for the listing page layout and sidebar content.**